|

 Scaffold

-manufacture’s owner’s manual per scaffold training,
+manufacturer’s owner’s manual per scaffold training

 §